Introduction -the company Xmas party allowance

 The limit for directors is £50 per time, up to six times per year.
 These benefits cannot be cash, vouchers that you can exchange for cash, or a reward for any type of work.
 However, they can cover basically any other cost and such a cost could be for entertaining staff or directors.
 Please read our article on trivial benefits to find out further details here.

 We are sure you will agree that an event or events throughout the year are crucial to motivating your staff.
 Also, this is an excellent way to improve your staff’s morale.
-Your annual event or office Xmas party is also an excellent way to let your hair down and should be a day or night to remember.
+Your limited company annual event or office Xmas party is also an excellent way to let your hair down and should be a day or night to remember.
 Indeed, the staff Christmas party or event you hold will come after the daily stresses of work.
 If the combined total cost is within the £150 exemption, including VAT, and is available to all employees, you can also claim the VAT element for staff.
 Please refer to VAT Notice 700 65 for guidance on the VAT element.

 An annual event can be a nice meal in a restaurant of your choice.
 It can also be a day out at the races.
 It might also involve a trip to see a good artist in concert or a good old knees-up in your local.
 Most importantly, if one of your Annual Events is at the end of the year, it could be the best Christmas party ever.
 Therefore, please make sure that you enjoy yourself and do not embarrass your fellow work colleagues!